 For UE supporting ncd-SSB-BWP-Wor-r18, when the intra-frequency measurement transitions from measurements performed on CD-SSB to measurements performed on NCD-SSB or vice versa due to BWP switching or SCG activation/deactivation during one cell identification period or measurement period, the UE shall use a cell identification period that is the maximum of the cell identification periods or measurement periods corresponding to the first SSB type and the second SSB type after the BWP switching or SCG activation/deactivation.

 Subsequent to the above-mentioned measurement periods and/or cell identification periods, the cell identification and measurement period requirements on each measurement object are based on the SSB type after the BWP switch or SCG activation/deactivation.

+For UE supporting SSB burst periodicity adaptation for SCell operation, when SSB periodicity changes due to SSB adaptation, the cell identification and measurement period requirements apply based on the longer period before or after the transition.